eisgroup/ui-render/repos/core/src/pages/eis/config.md

   // AutoSubmit attributes
   delay: Number,  // specify delay in milliseconds for input submission on changes, default is 200 milliseconds
-  partial: true, // whether to submit only changed values }
+  partial: true, // whether to submit only changed values
+  outputFormat: { // for Inputs with type 'number'
+      decimals: number, // define how many fractional digits to show
+      separateThousands: boolean // separate thousands in big numbers }
+}
 ```